 Twenty-four other states specifically tax the production of oil and gas.
 Some states include petroleum production taxes in mineral severance regulations.
-A state-by-state list of the various types of severance taxes levied, including oil and gas severance, can be found at http://www.ncsl.org/default.aspx?tabid=12674.
+A state-by-state list of the various types of severance taxes levied, including oil and gas severance, can be found at http://knowledgecenter.csg.org/kc/system/files/7.15%202015.pdf.

-2016-17 (Millions) VALUE OF RATE CHANGE: Value of 1 percent increase in tax rate: Oil currently taxed at 8 percent of gross value \$0.4 Oil currently taxed at 5 percent of gross value \$0.2 Mature Fields and Tertiary oil taxed at graduated rate (increase each rate by 1 percent) \$0.7 VALUE OF CREDITS: Scholarship Funding Organizations (\$559.1m cap) \$1.5 This credit may be taken against the Beverage Tax, Corporate Income Tax, Insurance Premium Tax, certain Sales and Use Taxes and Severance Taxes - Oil and Gas (s.
+Value of 1 percent increase in tax rate:

+Oil currently taxed at 8 percent of gross value \$0.2 Oil currently taxed at 5 percent of gross value \$0.1 Mature Fields and Tertiary oil taxed at graduated rate (increase each rate by 1 percent) \$0.8

+VALUE OF CREDITS:

+Scholarship Funding Organizations (\$639.2m cap)

+This credit may be taken against the Beverage Tax,

+Corporate Income Tax, Insurance Premium Tax,

+certain Sales and Use Taxes and Severance Taxes - Oil and Gas (s.
 211.0251 F.S.)